AdamBarca1998/diploma-thesis-be/README.md

 ## Property
 Properties are arguments in methods.
 Return type in the method **is not property**.
+The Framework supports nested types, so you can have a list into a list.

 ### Data types
 Data types that the framework allows used in properties.